florin-rada/grm-back/Readme.md

 ## Build instructions for local development

-After cloning the repo, at the root, call "go mod tidy" to download all the dependencies than call "go build -o main.exe main.go" to build the project
+After cloning the repo, at the root, call "go mod tidy" to download all the dependencies than call "go build -o bin/server/main.exe cmd/server/main.go" to build the server and "go build -o bin/synchronizer/main.exe cmd/synchronize/main.go"

 ## Api endpoints